kparc/kcc/README.md

 of a k process and can later be referenced by its hash key as many times as necessary without creating additional copies of the string.

-In the narrow case of names, we could say that k actually passes references instead of values, although they are not pointers in the strict sense.
+We could say that in case of names k actually passes *references* instead of *values*, but they are not pointers and there is no arithmetic defined for them.
 Names come handy in many situations, for now lets just see how they quack:

 ```q
  a:`kei              /"kei" is now internalized